frankndyanabo/Restaurantmenu/README.md

 you to the create account page immitation.
 Note;the login and create account are just an imitation, so they cant truck your data since they are not connected to any database to do so liike firebase..

-x-special/nautilus-clipboard
-copy
-file:///home/ndyanabo/Desktop/apk%20folder/apk
-or another same apk is in
+the application apk is in the following path i the repository file path below;
+/home/ndyanabo/Documents/Restaurant/app/build/intermediates/apk/debug/app-debug.apk